Aaron98990/ways-of-the-game/misconduct.md

   - players can't complain about every single call, esspecially trivial ones
   - failing to move on after an explanation or being warned to
 - Provocative or Personal Comments
   - “Referee, are you blind?
 You're a joke.
-Do your job!”
+Do your job!
+Do better.”
   - "Do I need to teach you how to ref? / Is this your first time reffing?"
+  - "My grandma could do better."
 - Demanding a call
   - Using profanity "That's a fucking foul!" - they probably don't use profanity on their teammates
 - Repeating questions or statements
   - Why?
 Why?
 Why?
 Why?
 Why?
   - What did I do?
 What did I do?
 What did I do?
+  - No. No. No. No.
 - Suggesting a team is getting favorable calls without referencing specific calls
-  - "Call it both ways.
-You're calling everything for the other team."
+  - "Call it both ways." / "You're calling everything for the other team."
+  - "Call the game fairly" / "We don’t get those type of fouls"
   - “Whose side are you on?” / "How much did they pay you?"
 - Failing to acknowledge obvious fouls
-  - after an obvious foul, a player can not shrug it off, esspecially after multipe times
+  - after an obvious foul, a player can not complain about it.
+If they do, they 1) really believe what they did notthing wrong (and it needs to be explained to what was wrong without caution) or 2) they are complaining in bad faith or showing willful ignorance (and they should be cautioned as nothing you will say will get to them and to signal to everyone else that this is not okay)

+For any remark above: think if it was public or private.
+If private and towards you, you may just go with a verbal warning or ignore completely, if you deem appropiate.
+If public, you can't let your self be undermined as everyone will treat you with less respect so a caution is required.

 #### **Dissent by action**